matjp/latex-preview/README.md

 ## Features

-* Renders directly from DVI - no PDF generation required.
+* Renders from a generated DVI file - no PDF output required.
 * Pages are rendered as needed for faster previewing.
 * Glyph bitmaps are cached to improve rendering speed.
 * Configurable screen DPI for better rendering accuracy.